loudoweb/AtlasTriangle/README.md

 The more triangles you use, the smallest atlas you'll get.
 It also means more CPU and less GPU.

 With SpriteUV2, please set **Pixel Per Unit** to **1** in the **exportGroup** panel.
 One more advice with this tool: check **As Single File** option.
+SpriteUV2 allows you to set the pivot point for each mesh.
+By default, it's the center of the original image.

 With TexturePacker, use **XML (generic)** exporter and then set **Algorithm** to **Polygon**.
 I also recommend to set **Extrude** to **0**.
+With TexturePacker, the pivot point is the top left of the original image by default.

+You can change the center/pivot point like this: `new SpriteTriangle(mesh, new Point(mesh.oW / 2, mesh.oH /2));`
+oW,oH (original width and height of the image source) and bounds (position and size of bounding box) are not available with SpriteUV2 due to lacks of data in the json.

 # Example (openfl)